 This decline could be because the survey also found that bloggers spend more time crafting a blog than they did in 2014.
 Thus, if a blogger spends more time per blog, it would make sense they would publish less.

-Here is the full frequency of blogging results for 2018:
+Here is the full frequency of blogging results: